 How do you encourage hedgehogs into hedgehog house?

 Firstly, make sure hedgehogs can visit your garden - if you have a fence or wall, make a hole that’s about 5”x5”, which will allow hedgehogs to wander through, but is small enough to deter most pets.
 If possible, leave a corner of your garden to go wild because this makes the perfect location to place a hedgehog house - plenty of vegetation provides shelter and privacy, as well as a habitat for their favorite food - insects.

 Hedgehogs will typically build their nests from materials that are nearby so ensuring there are plenty of leaves close to the hedgehog house is helpful.
 You may want to consider placing dry leaves, straw or hay inside the main chamber of the hedgehog house.
 This will give them a head start when it comes to building a nest.

 While you may want to tempt hedgehogs into their new home with food, it's not advised that you continue to do this.
 Hedgehogs don't like to eat in the same place they sleep and food can also attract predators.
 Consider building a separate feeding station instead.

 For more advice on how to make your garden a hedgehog haven, take a look at our guide on the ways to help hedgehogs.

-This Product Guide was last updated in October 2021 and we apologise if anything has changed in price or availability.
+This Product Guide was last updated in September 2022.
+We apologise if anything has changed in price or availability.